 The purpose of this study is to learn more about how chemotherapy for breast cancer affects patients’ employment.
 Researchers are assessing an early version of a mobile app, called TEAMWork (which stands for talking to employers and medical staff about work), designed to help people with breast cancer keep their jobs during and after chemotherapy.
 The app provides advice for people with breast cancer to use when having conversations about the disease with their employers and their doctors.

-For more information on IHCD Service’s research, contact Christina Tran at email@example.com.
+For more information on this research, please contact Maria Claros at [email protected].